flightphp/core/README.md

 ### Custom Views

 Flight allows you to swap out the default view engine simply by registering your own view class.
-Here's how you would use Smarty for your templates:
+Here's how you would use the Smarty template engine for your views:

     // Load Smarty library
-    require_once './Smarty/libs/Smarty.class.php';
+    require './Smarty/libs/Smarty.class.php';

-    // Register Smarty as the view class
+    // Register Smarty as the view class and pass
-    // Also pass a callback function to configure Smarty on startup Flight::register('view', 'Smarty', array(), function($smarty){
+    // a callback function to configure Smarty on load Flight::register('view', 'Smarty', array(), function($smarty){
         $smarty->template_dir = './templates/';
         $smarty->compile_dir = './templates_c/';